-First year students will be notified at least one month in advance of the Preliminary Exam Dates.
-They must submit the Intent to Register Form for the Preliminary Examination form, signed by their advisor prior to the deadline set by the Graduate Committee.
+First-year students will be notified at least one month before the Preliminary Exam Dates.
+They must submit the Intent to Register Form for the Preliminary Examination form, signed by their advisor, before the deadline set by the Graduate Committee.

-Based on the results of the written examination, the Graduate Committee makes a decision by majority vote.
-The committee will recommend that the student, either passes or fails the examination.
-If the student passes, he/she will be permitted to develop a Ph.D. dissertation proposal.
-If the student fails the examination, he/she is given a second and final opportunity to retake either all, or a portion of the examination at its next offering.
+The Graduate Committee decides by majority vote based on the written examination results.
+The committee will recommend that the student either passes or fails the examination.
+If the student passes, they will be permitted to develop a Ph.D. dissertation proposal.
+If the student fails the examination, they are given a second and final opportunity to retake all or a portion of the examination at its next offering.